Gged3210/surplusloop/content/_index.md

     content:
       items:
         - title: About SurplusLoop
-          text: Enabling circularity for surplus assets'
+          # text: Enabling circularity for surplus assets'
           feature_icon: bolt
           features:
-            - "We’re passionate about creating a win-win for businesses and the planet"
-            - "Our expertise and marketplace helps transform surplus assets into value-adds"
-            - "We operate as partners, to deliver what you need with better results"
+            - "A B2B online marketplace for business surplus since April 2024"
+            - "SurplusLoop provides a simple, fast and secure way to sell surplus online"
+            - "Surplus ranging from overstock to idle assets to scrap to disposal items"
-          image: about.jpg
+          image: about_us.jpg
-        - title: We have you covered
+        - title: Problems We Are Solving
-          text: We’re building a huge community of buyers and sellers
+          # text: We’re building a huge community of buyers and sellers
           feature_icon: check
           features:
-            - "For sellers, we help you liquidate and maximize your returns from surplus assets"
-            - "For buyers, we give you access to assets in the secondary market at lower prices"
-            - "We’re a one stop solution for seamless asset liquidation"
+            - "The secondary market today is fragmented and inefficient for disposal or procurement."
+            - "Brokers make profits from “Buy Low Sell High” and result in a low return on surplus sold."
+            - "The surplus in landfill causes environmental degradation and resource waste."
-          image: benefit.jpg
+          image: problem.jpg
-        - title: Our Sales Solution
+        - title: Our Solution
-          text: Flexible and seamless to get you the best price
+          # text: Flexible and seamless to get you the best price
           feature_icon: bolt
           features:
-            - "Our marketplace fuels your business by aggregating supply and demand"
+            - "Our AI-powered marketplace connects sellers to a large network of buyers from different industries and regions to sell their surplus assets online and get the best return."
+            - "Our database algorithm matches buyers and sellers for quick sale."
-            - "Our auction solutions allows the best market price to be achieved"
+            - "Our auction model ensures you get the best price on the market."
-            - "Our direct sales solutions allows quick algorithmic matching between buyer and seller"
+            - "Our escrow services give you more protection and buy with confidence."
+          image: our_solution.jpg
+        - title: What Makes SurplusLoop Unique?
+          # text: Flexible and seamless to get you the best price
+          feature_icon: bolt
+          features:
+            - "Our marketplace aggregates the largest surplus supply and demand into one place."
+            - "We are a one-stop shop for all surplus categories for disposal or procurement."
+            - "Access surplus that is hard to find in the market."
-          image: solution.jpg
+          image: benefit.jpg
     design:
       # Section background color (CSS class)
       css_class: "bg-gray-100 dark:bg-gray-900"
-  - block: testimonials
+  # - block: testimonials
-    content:
+  #   content:
-      title: ""
+  #     title: ""
-      text: ""
+  #     text: ""
-      items:
+  #     items:
-        - name: "Abdou"
+  #       - name: "Abdou"
-          role: "CEO of ScaleIT"
+  #         role: "CEO of ScaleIT"
-          # Upload image to `assets/media/` and reference the filename here
+  #         # Upload image to `assets/media/` and reference the filename here
-          image: "abdou.jpg"
+  #         image: "abdou.jpg"
-          text: "Awesome work SurplusLoop, they've helped us gain 30% value across our asset liquidations"
+  #         text: "Awesome work SurplusLoop, they've helped us gain 30% value across our asset liquidations"
-        - name: "Michel Mustapha Ragio"
+  #       - name: "Michel Mustapha Ragio"
-          role: "CFO of Newell Road"
+  #         role: "CFO of Newell Road"
-          # Upload image to `assets/media/` and reference the filename here
+  #         # Upload image to `assets/media/` and reference the filename here
-          image: "michel.jpg"
+  #         image: "michel.jpg"
-          text: "SurplusLoop is a great marketplace.
+  #         text: "SurplusLoop is a great marketplace.
 I found great prices for used office equipment!"
-    design:
+  #   design:
-      spacing:
+  #     spacing:
-        # Reduce bottom spacing so the testimonial appears vertically centered between sections
+  #       # Reduce bottom spacing so the testimonial appears vertically centered between sections
-        padding: [0, 0, 0, 0]
+  #       padding: [0, 0, 0, 0]

   # - block: cta-card
   #   content: